Skip to main content

 So, as we imagine spring and all the promise it brings, let's look back one last time at winter.

-This is the view from our snow covered backyard looking west across the Cuyahoga Valley.
-Once the trees leaf out in spring, sunsets like will be impossible to see, so I'll be enjoying them while I can.
+This is the view looking west across the Cuyahoga Valley from the ravine that falls off our back yard.
+Once the trees leaf out in spring, you won't be able see quite so far, so I'll be enjoying these views while I can.

 Comments